-(1) At the disciplinary meeting, the Committee must-

-(a) give the member an opportunity to be heard; and

-(b) consider any written statement submitted by the member.

-(2) After complying with subrule (1), the Committee may-

-(a) take no further action against the member; or

-(b) subject to subrule (3)-

-(i) reprimand the member; or

-(ii) suspend the membership of the member for a specified period; or

-(iii) expel the member from the Association.

-(3) The Committee must not take action under subrule (2)(b) unless an absolute majority of the Committee vote at the disciplinary meeting in favour of taking the action.

-(4) The suspension or expulsion of a member by the Committee under this rule takes effect immediately the vote is passed.
+- (1) At the disciplinary meeting, the Committee must- - (a) give the member an opportunity to be heard; and - (b) consider any written statement submitted by the member. - (2) After complying with subrule (1), the Committee may- - (a) take no further action against the member; or - (b) subject to subrule (3)- - (i) reprimand the member; or - (ii) suspend the membership of the member for a specified period; or - (iii) expel the member from the Association; or - (iv) take any other action that the Committee deems appropriate. - (3) The Committee must not take action under subrule (2)(b) unless an absolute majority of the Committee vote at the disciplinary meeting in favour of taking the action. - (4) The suspension or expulsion of a member by the Committee under this rule takes effect immediately the vote is passed.